CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Method: CodecSlime

 \subsubsection{DP-based downsample scheduler}

-Inspired by DPDP~\cite{kamper2022word}, we propose to solve the optimization of the surrogate objective $\mathcal{J}_{\mathrm h}$ in Eq.~\ref{eq:maximz-feat-dist} with a dynamic-programming (DP) algorithm.
-Let $d[j,i]$ denote the maximum objective value when the first $j$ frames have been down-sampled into $i$ frames (i.e., split into $i$ segments).
-The DP runs in $\mathcal{O}\!\left(T\,T'\,U\right)$ time, which maximizes $\mathcal{J}_{\mathrm h}$ with the DP equation below:

-where $L$ values can be pre-processed.
+We propose to solve the optimization problem of the surrogate objective $\mathcal{J}_{\mathrm h}$ with a dynamic-programming (DP) algorithm.
+Let $d[j,i]$ denote the maximum objective value when the first $j$ frames have been downsampled into $i$ frames (i.e., split into $i$ segments), and $L(j,s) = \sum_{t=j-s+1}^{j} \left\| h_t - \frac{1}{s}\sum_{k=j-s+1}^{j} h_k \right\|_2 .$ The DP maximizes $\mathcal{J}_{\mathrm h}$ with the DP equation below: where $L$ values can be pre-processed.
 The optimum is \(d[T,T']\).
-The full algorithm, along with the procedures of initialization and recovering \(\mathbf s^{\!*}\) (via back-tracing), its efficiency analysis, and improvements, are detailed in \cref{appsec:efficiency}.
 Thus, through the downsample scheduler, ScheDFR adaptively identifies and compresses temporal redundancy in speech signals, achieving high-quality compression and reconstruction at low frame rates.

-\subsection{Melt-and-Cool Training Recipe}
+\subsection{Melt-and-Cool training recipe}